Keep your cash safe and secure with one of these top cash registers for small businesses

 The Sharp XE-A207 is packed with useful features rarely found in other similarly-priced models.
-The register stores identification details for up to 25 clerks, while the 2,500 PLU storage should be more than enough to cover all of your barcoded goods.
+The register stores identification details for up to 25 clerks, ideal for running a busy bar with lots of staff, while the 2,500 PLU storage should be more than enough to cover all of your barcoded goods.

 Best-in-field for bars, the Sharp XE-A207 has excellent credit card reader support.
 There’s also a nifty QuickBooks Pro link feature to make accounting easy for you, but Sharp doesn’t provide any tech support with setting it up.
 If you’re confident doing online troubleshooting (there are lots of support materials available), there’s no better option.

 - Advanced clerk identification

 - Online reviews mention the customer service could be improved

 Best for: Small Retail

 The sleek SR-C4500 will fit nicely in your small retail store, packing plenty of great features into a reasonably priced system.
 It comes with 72 programmable keys to speed up your sales, and the ability to add up to 50 clerks.
 You can also connect a serial scanner which can handle up to 3,000 scannable items.